beyarkay/masters-thesis/src/04_methodology.md

 Hidden Markov Models (introduced in Section \ref{sec:02-hidden-markov-models}) are able to model the progression of time via sequential states and their transition probability matrices.
-For this reason, each HMM classifier attempts to model an observation as a sequence of 22 states: one start state, one state for each of the 20 timesteps, and one end state.
+For this reason, each HMM classifier attempts to model an observation as a sequence of one start state, one state for each of the 20 timesteps, and one end state.
 Each state emits a 30-dimensional Gaussian distribution, one dimension for each of the 30 sensors.
-The mean vector $\bm{\mu}$ and the covariance matrix $\bm{\Sigma}$ of the 30-dimensional Gaussian distributions are estimated using the Baum-Welch expectation maximisation algorithm.
+The mean vector
+$\bm{\mu}$ and the covariance matrix $\bm{\Sigma}$ of the 30-dimensional
+Gaussian distributions are estimated using the Baum-Welch expectation maximisation algorithm.

 HMMs do not support multi-class classification so one-vs-rest classification is used, resulting in one HMM for each class.
 To reduce the number of parameters